 For mild to moderate arthritis pain, over-the-counter medications, such as ibuprofen and aspirin, are often recommended because they are effective, inexpensive and come with relatively few side effects.
 Prescription medications can offer relief to people experiencing more severe pain; however, some of them are addictive and can have troublesome side effects when taken over an extended period.
 Ointments and creams, on the other hand, can be useful in treating inflammation and have fewer side effects, although they also don’t tend to be long lasting and are usually considered a stopgap treatment.
 If none of these medications provide relief, other options include anesthetic and steroid injections.

 It is important to note that you should always talk to your physician before taking any pain medications for spine arthritis – even if you only plan to use an over-the-counter option.
 Some individuals have allergies and other considerations that could preclude the use of a particular drug.

 Laser Spine Institute can help

 The pain associated with arthritis can seriously affect your life.
 If you have tried medications for spine arthritis with no success, there are other effective options.
 Minimally invasive surgeries, like those offered at Laser Spine Institute, work to treat symptoms of spinal arthritis and other degenerative back ailments with a high success rate.
 Furthermore, our procedures reduce risk and shorten convalescent time when compared to traditional open-back surgery.
 You can learn more about our innovative surgical procedures by visiting our FAQ page, where you will find answers to some of the most commonly asked questions about our state-of-the-art treatment options.
-If you have additional questions, contact us today and ask us about a complimentary review of your MRI or CT scan.
+If you have additional questions, contact us today.